Skip to main content

 First of all, you need to open the Pages pane of the Assignment area for Macro properties.
 To do this:

-1. Select the Macro properties of the desired channel (Sound, Group, or Master) as described in section Navigating Channel Properties, Plug-ins, and Parameter Pages in the Control Area.
+1. Select the Macro properties of the desired channel (Sound, Group, or Master) as described in section Navigating Channel properties, Plug-ins, and Parameter pages.

 2. Click the down-pointing arrow in the bottom left corner of the Control area to reveal the Assignment area underneath: